Mountain Biking Mountain Bike Tips That You Can Use

 Mountain Biker Rule Number 8:

-Learn to know your equipment, your ability and adjust it to the area that you are riding in.
+Learn to know your equipment, and your ability and adjust it to the area that you are riding in.
 Be self-sufficient at all times and keep your equipment in good repair.
 Prepare for weather changes and make sure to always have the right equipment so as not to burden others.

 This also includes having a first aid kit.